DeepMesh: Differentiable Iso-Surface Extraction: Supplementary Material

 \section{Supplementary Material}

 In this supplementary material, we first remind the reader of why Marching Cubes is not differentiable.
-We then discuss our approach to speeding-up iso-surface extraction and performing end-to-end training.
-Finally, we provide additional details about our experiments on single view 3D reconstruction and drag minimization.
+We also provide additional details about our experiments on single view 3D reconstruction and drag minimization.